GALUSARO91/facebook-simple-login/Readme.md

-# Facebook Simple Login for Wordpress
+# Simple Login with FB for Wordpress

-Facebook simple login is plugin that helps you to create a link in your nav bar, so users can sign in to Wordpress without the need for a password.
+Simple Login with FB is plugin that helps you to create a link in your nav bar, so users can sign in to Wordpress without the need for a password.